PhilippeR26/Starknet-WalletAccount/doc/walletAPIspec.md

 # Starknet Wallet API documentation

+> version : v1.5.2 18/september/2026, in accordance with the officially released spec 0.10.4 (no longer a release candidate): `wallet_strk20Balances` accepts an optional `valid_until`, the requested expiry of the balance-read authorization, bump minimum requirements to get-starknet v6.0.6 and Starknet.js v11.0.1.
 > version : v1.5.1 17/august/2026, in accordance with spec 0.10.4-rc.1, rename STRK20 sub-accounts to shadow accounts (`wallet_strk20ShadowAccountCommitment`, `shadow_account_invoke` action, `STRK20_SHADOW_ACCOUNT_INVOKE_ACTION` type), distinguish the versions of `wallet_supportedSpecs` and `wallet_supportedWalletApi`, bump minimum requirements to get-starknet v6.0.4 and Starknet.js v10.7.0.
 > version : v1.5.0 31/july/2026, in accordance with spec 0.10.4-rc.0, add STRK20 sub-accounts (wallet_strk20SubaccountCommitment, `subaccount_invoke` action, STRK20_DAPP_NAME & STRK20_COLLECT_POLICY types), clarify who adds the STRK20 fee action, bump minimum requirements to get-starknet v6.0.3 and Starknet.js v10.6.0.
 > version : v1.4.4 02/july/2026, align with the officially released spec 0.10.3 (no longer a release candidate): version strings returned by wallet_supportedSpecs and wallet_supportedWalletApi now use full semver (major.minor.patch, e.g. `0.10.3`) instead of the previously documented two-digit form, drop the `-rc0` suffix in the get-starknet V5 compatibility warning, bump the minimum get-starknet requirement to v6.0.2 (the release aligning @starknet-io/types-js on 0.10.3, STRK20 types included), and bump the minimum Starknet.js requirement to v10.4.0 (the release introducing WalletAccountV6 with STRK20 privacy protocol support).